-SHO ...is used for spaces between words (SHO is completely optional, some Judoon use SHO some don't.
-But it does help a lot when speaking Judoon (you will know where the words end)).
+SHO ...is used for spaces between words.
+Use SHO when speaking Judoon (you will know where the words end).

-So, if you want to use SHO in your translations just check the "sho" checkbox.
+If you want to use SHO in your translations: just check the "sho" checkbox.

-In case you haven't figured it out already... the 'OE' letter Œ is being used as the space between words on the printable program instead of the dot or 'SHO' on the regular programs.
+In case you haven't figured it out already... the 'OE' letter Œ can also be used as the space between words, same as on the printable program.

-So, if you are reading Judoon out loud the 'OE' (or dot.) will be pronounced 'SHO' and that of course means 'space'
+So, if you are reading Judoon out loud the 'OE' will be pronounced 'SHO' and that of course means 'space'

 SCO ...is an Exclamation!
 Sometimes used before the word... like !Halt !Run

 SPO ...is a question (mark in writing)?
 SCO SPO literally translates as "Are you excited?"

 BLA ...means STOP or "end of sentence" verbally and is used as a period (.) in writing.

 CHO ... is used for "quotes" or apostrophes'

 PRA and PLA ... are used for (parenthesis)